flxo/rogcat/README.md

 The `,8N1` part is optional and default ;-).

+### TCP

+To connect via TCP to some host run something like:

+`rogcat tcp://traceserver:1234`

 ### Bugreport

 Capture a `Android` bugreport.
 This only works for `Android` version prior 7: